 1. Fiber Photometry

-Optogenetics can be integrated into Fiber Photometry experiments.
+Optogenetics can be integrated into fiber photometry experiments.
 The only additional equipment required is the appropriate LED for optogenetic stimulation and filter set to combine with the calcium imaging LED.
-An example includes adding a red LED for red-shift optogenetics and GCaMP imaging (4).
+An example includes adding a red LED for red-shift optogenetics and GCaMP imaging (Kim et al. 2016).

-Similar to calcium imaging with Fiber Photometry, optogenetic stimulation can only be performed widefield by stimulating all neurons with no cellular resolution.
+Similar to calcium imaging with fiber photometry, optogenetic stimulation can only be performed widefield, stimulating all neurons with no cellular resolution.

-A key feature of fiber photometry is the possibility to perform multi-region optogenetics in combination with multi-region calcium imaging; however, in this setup, due to technical limitations, optogenetic stimulation cannot be conducted in one select region at a time, and instead illuminates all regions simultaneously (4).
+A key feature of fiber photometry is the possibility to perform multi-region optogenetics in combination with multi-region calcium imaging; however, in this setup, due to technical limitations, optogenetic stimulation cannot be conducted in one select region at a time, and instead, it illuminates all regions simultaneously (Kim et al. 2016).

-Fiber Photometry is a very simplistic method to perform population all-optical calcium imaging and optogenetics experiments in one or multiple brain regions.
+Fiber photometry is a simplistic method to perform population all-optical calcium imaging and optogenetics experiments in one or multiple brain regions.

-Recently, miniscopes have integrated optogenetics (5).
-This requires an additional LED and appropriate filter set to collect the correct signal.
+Recently, miniscopes have integrated optogenetics (Stamatakis et al. 2018).
+This requires an additional LED and the appropriate filter set to collect the correct signal.
 Unlike fiber photometry, the LED and the filter are directly integrated into the miniscope (2~3g in weight), and this creates additional weight on the head of the animal.

-Due to the inability of integrating with a DMD pattern illuminator or a laser scanner, miniscopes are restricted to performing widefield optogenetics with no cellular resolution.
+Due to the inability of integrating a DMD pattern illuminator or a laser scanner, miniscopes are restricted to performing widefield optogenetics, with no cellular resolution.
 Miniscopes can be used to visualize individual neurons with cellular resolution, but they can only optogenetically stimulate all cells.

-In addition, miniscopes are also limited to performing optogenetics and imaging in a single brain region due to the relatively bulky size and heavy weight of the system.
+Also, miniscopes are limited to performing optogenetics and imaging in a single brain region due to the relatively bulky size and heavyweight of the system.